Information about the Court’s Registry and access to services provided to counsel and self-represented litigants.

 This section contains recent and important notices concerning new or modified Rules of procedure or practices which find application in your dealings with the Tax Court of Canada, be it while filing documents or pleading your case.

-If you are not satisfied with the outcome of your appeal before the TCC you may appeal to the Federal Court of Appeal within the proscribed deadline.
+If you are not satisfied with the outcome of your appeal before the TCC you may appeal to the Federal Court of Appeal within the prescribed deadline.

 In the event you choose to represent yourself in your appeal, this video and explanatory note will provide some assistance to you.